29 Creative Cocktail Ideas to Mix Up on Father’s Day

 Ginger Beer Shandy

 Grab Dad's favorite lager or pilsner and remix a classic lemonade shandy with ginger ale.
 For extra pizzazz, dip the rims of the glasses in finely chopped crystallized ginger and garnish with a slice of lemon.

-Ditch the splash of vodka and try a blackberry-bourbon lemonade instead.
+Ditch the splash of vodka and try bourbon-spiked lemonade instead.
 For extra points, make your own blackberry-rosemary syrup (we've included the recipe!) and pour it into the glass after the drink is stirred for dramatic effect.
 It's the perfect refreshing summer drink for Dad to kick back with on the patio.